dominikcebula/docker-spring-boot-startup-time/article.md

-# Spring Boot Startup Times
+# Optimizing Spring Boot Startup Time: A Comparative Analysis of JVM and Native Image Configurations

 ## Introduction